CrewNerd/BoatTracker/README.md

 BoatTracker knows that the named boat is a double, so it asks the user for the name of the other person who will be rowing.

+The bot also provides a flexible approach for naming users and boats.
+A custom resource extension in BookedScheduler allows each boat to have a set of "alternate" names, to allow for common spelling errors.
+For both user and boat names, the bot will accept any subset of words in the name, provided they are unique within the set of users or boats for that club.
+In the example below, the user name "Hanna" is unique, so the last name is not required.

 ![Bot Example](https://github.com/CrewNerd/BoatTracker/raw/master/artwork/BotSample.png "Bot Example")

 ## Club Status view